hyperledger-archives/education/LFS171x/composer-material/sections/section_1.md

 - Understand the basics of Hyperledger Composer and how it interacts with Blockchain frameworks like Hyperledger Fabric.
 - Walk through a demo scenario highlighting aspects of Hyperledger Composer.
-- Discuss crucial components of Hyperledger Composer including Modelling language, Transaction Logic, Query language and Access Control.
+- Discuss crucial components of Hyperledger Composer including Modeling language, Transaction Logic, Query language and Access Control.
 - Install the developer environment, set up a running Business Network in Hyperledger Composer and deploy it locally on Hyperledger Fabric.
 - Get involved in the community through Rocket Chat and GitHub.